 Why should I choose ABS CNC machining over Injection molding?

 It is quick and cost-effective to use CNC machining.
 CNC machining can create correct ABS parts.
-It is wise to create a CNC prototype of ABS parts to analyze the technical & economic feasibility of injection molding.
+It is wise to create a CNC milling prototype of ABS parts to analyze the technical & economic feasibility of injection molding.

 Are there any crucial considerations of ABS CNC machining?